 A range of high performance concrete mixes containing Elkem Microsilica® were developed, for piling and superstructure.
 For the concrete mixes, triple blends of binder were specified, comprising Portland Cement (low C3A) + Fly Ash + Elkem MICROSILICA®.

 A triple blend approach to concrete mix design enables optimum high strength and high durability to be achieved.

 For the Burj Khalifa, high strength concrete is required due to the massive dead weight of the building.

 The triple blend mixes also provide the high durability which is necessary due to a harsh local climate, with high chloride and high sulfate ground conditions - conditions which would otherwise cause rapid deterioration of conventional concrete.

 World record vertical pumping height

 The Burj Khalifa project set a world record for pumping concrete in November 2007.
-An 80 MPa concrete mix, containing Elkem Microsilica®, was pumped from ground level to a vertical height of 601 metres.
-The high strength pumped concrete was used to construct reinforced corewalls.
+An 80 MPa concrete mix, containing Elkem MICROSILICA® product, was pumped from ground level to a vertical height of 601 metres.
+The high-strength pumped concrete was used to construct reinforced corewalls.

-For more information about the use of Elkem Microsilica® in the Burj Khalfia project, and for general advice about high strength concrete mix design, including optimising particle packing - Send email to Elkem Concrete Technical Department
+Contact us for more information about the use of Elkem MICROSILICA® product in the Burj Khalifa project, and for general advice about high strength concrete mix design, including optimising particle packing.